Self-Sustained Oscillations of a Nonlinear Optomechanical System in the Low-Excitation Regime

 Here, $\hat{a}$($\hat{b}$), $\hat{a}^{\dag}$($\hat{b}^{\dag}$) are the annihilation and creation operators for the cavity (mechanical) mode, and $\Delta = \omega_\mathrm{p} - \omega_\mathrm{c}$ is the detuning in the frame rotating with respect to the external microwave probe frequency $\omega_\mathrm{p}$.
 Note that $\omega_c$ is the resonance frequency of the nonlinear cavity at very small driving strength, i.e.~in its linear regime.

 \textbf{Stability analysis.} Since self-sustained oscillations are a signature of instability in the mechanical mode, we first discuss the stability of our system as a function of the detuning $\Delta$ and the input photon flux $n_\mathrm{in}$.
 For this analysis, we solve for the fixed points of the system and perform a linear stability test in their proximity \cite{Strogatz-nonlin-dyn-chaos} (see Section \ref{si:phasediagram} of the SI for more details).
 Generally, such an optomechanical system has one or three real solutions for fixed points \cite{roque2020} depending on $n_{\mathrm{in}}$ and $\Delta$.
+This is because the number of physical (real) solutions for the fixed points is governed by a cubic equation, which can either have one or three real solutions depending on the parameters.
 If the real part of all the eigenvalues of the stability (drift) matrix is negative, then the corresponding fixed point is stable.